tezlm/hundred/README.md

 # hundred

 a coding challenge i made for myself; how much can i fit in one hundred lines or less?

-i'll try to keep these understandable and not mangle/minify them. if you want to use them, you probrably should edit them to your liking first.
+i'll try to keep these understandable and not mangle/minify them. if you want to use them, you probrably should edit them to your liking first. **note: many of these are buggy. please double check before using them**

 - `server.js` basic http server based off of express
 - `templater.js` pre-render your webpages server side